Enter the

 Seasons/Availability

-Reine Claude de Bavay plums are available during the summer months, and are especially available in France.
+Reine Claude de Bavay plums are available in the late summer through early fall.

 Current Facts